TheoW03/TheoW03/README.md

 or doing something oriented around the Nintendo Entertainment System (usually making a game of somesort, or working on my NES game console emulator).
 I typically work in C++, C# and java. and sometimes a 40 year old assembly langauge when I am bored.

-I also daily drive Pop!_OS. and expiremented with arch before.
+I also daily drive Pop!_OS.

 <!--
 <h2> Langauges/Technologies </h2>